iden3/snarkjs/README.md

 We're now ready to prepare phase 2 of the setup (the circuit-specific phase).

-Under the hood,  the `prepare phase2` command calculates the evaluation of the Lagrange polynomials at tau for `alpha*tau` and `beta*tau`.
+Under the hood,  the `prepare phase2` command calculates the encrypted evaluation of the Lagrange polynomials at tau for `tau`, `alpha*tau` and `beta*tau`.
 It takes the beacon `ptau` file we generated in the previous step, and outputs a final `ptau` file which will be used to generate the circuit proving and verification keys.

 ### 8. Verify the final `ptau`
 ```sh